Apache Point Observatory Lunar Laser-ranging Operation: Tests of the Equivalence Principles

 The Weak Equivalence Principle says that all objects fall the same way in a gravity field, no matter what they are made of.
 The Earth and the Moon have very different compositions—for example, the Earth has a large iron core, but the Moon does not.
 Furthermore, both are in orbit around the Sun, meaning that they are both falling towards the Sun at all times, even as they revolve around each other.
 If the Earth and the Moon were affected differently by the gravity of the Sun, this would directly affect the orbit of the Moon around the Earth.
 As closely as scientists can measure, the orbit of the Moon is just as predicted from assuming that gravity acts the same on each — to within 1 part in ×10^13, the Earth and the Moon fall towards the Sun in exactly the same way, despite their different compositions.
 APOLLO will lead to even tighter limits.

 The Strong Equivalence Principle, according to Albert Einstein's general relativity, predicts that the mass of any object consists of two parts – the mass of the atoms themselves, plus the mass of the energy that holds the object together.
 The question is whether the energy portion of mass contributes to measured gravity of the object, or to the inertia.
-In general relativity, the self-energy affects both the gravitional field and inertia, and does so equally.
+In general relativity, the self-energy affects both the gravitational field and inertia, and does so equally.

 Other modern theories, such as string theory, quintessence, and various forms of quantum gravity, almost all predict a violation of the Strong Equivalence Principle at some level.
 Additionally, many puzzling experimental results, such as galaxy rotation curves that imply the existence of dark matter or supernova observations that imply the existence of dark energy, could also potentially be explained by alternative theories of gravity (see, for example, MOND).
 Therefore, experimentalists believe it is important to make the most precise measurements of gravity possible, looking for any possible anomalies or confirming Einstein's predictions.